jplhomer/site/src/posts/shopify-one-year.md

 One thing that's resonated with me is the idea that [building things should be fun](https://www.youtube.com/watch?v=FPNZkPqUFIU).
 At the end of the day, I'm building cool things, and it should be fun to do those things.

-I want to surround myself with people who take their work seriously but don't take themselves too seriously.
+I want to surround myself with people who take their _work_ seriously but don't take _themselves_ too seriously.

 ## What's next?

 Revisiting the career goals I'd determined before joining Shopify:

 1. Build something cool and new with experimental technology, like JavaScript or edge computing. **Hydrogen is an experimental JavaScript technology built for the edge (Oxygen)**.
-2. Gain the respect of my peers for my work. **My peers are great, and I think there's a mutual respect**.
+2. Gain the respect of my peers for my the work I do. **My peers are great, and I think there's a mutual respect**.
 3. Make an impact and be recognized for that impact by company leadership. **Yep, this happened**.

-So what do I do next?
+So what's next?
 I do not know.
-I will keep working at Shopify, and I will try to do a good job.

 I don't think it's realistic to "top" the year I've had.
 Some of this comes back to setting below-average expectations, but I think it's important to realize that a lot of projects _don't_ succeed and _don't_ have impact.
 I need to be prepared for that.

-One path forward is to become a hashtag thought leader on social media and tweet about React constantly.
+One path forward is to become a #thoughtleader on social media and tweet about React constantly.
 I would need to say controversial things to get picked up by the algorithm.
 Then I could tour the world and speak at conferences about React and JavaScript and what's in and what's not and get promoted and then tweet some more.

 In practice, I find it very hard to do this.
 It just ain't me.
-So I'll continue to be myself.
+So I guess I'll continue to be myself.

 In the meantime, I'm going to double-down on **human relationships** at work — fostering team culture, mentoring (and being mentored), and continuing to learn.